joehopfield/wibsite/README.md

 # Maddie's Wib Site

+# Build notes (here temporarily)
+remember to source prismic.env consider doing npm clean-install if there are problems. look into automating build

+# design

 Maddie mentioned that she liked an artist friend's personal website https://madden.land/ I looked at it a bit.
 Interestingly, it essentially uses instagram as its CMS.
 The javascript in the page queries madden's instagram for posts that she has liked.